Produced by A_tistic

-Following its debut La Mama season, this play will also be available to experience online for a limited time via a high-quality, captioned, streamable film.
-Head to: a-tistic.com.au/helping-hands to purchase a film ticket or learn more!
+Following its debut La Mama season, this production will also be available to experience online for a limited time via a high-quality, captioned, streamable film.
+Head to a-tistic.com.au/helping-hands to purchase a film ticket or learn more!

 Originally developed with the support of Brunswick Mechanics Institute.

 …neurodiverse experience raises profound human questions, as well as challenges.
 At its best, Alexithymia probes them without skimping on emotional intelligence, nuance or complexity.

 – Cameron Woodhead, Sydney Morning Herald,

 Co-created by directors Hannah Aroni, Jess Gonsalvez and James Matthews, and devising cast Tara Daniel, Vanessa Di Natale, Emily Griffith, Dee Matthews, Artemis Munoz, Aislinn Murray and Alexander Woollatt

 Cinematography by Gideon Aroni